catseye/Robin/README.md

 ### PicoLisp ###

-[PicoLisp][] allows functions that do not evaluate their arguments.
-Robin takes this concept and calls it a `macro`, and builds everything else on top of it.
-There is a `function` form in Robin, but it's defined as a macro!
+[PicoLisp][] allows defining functions with unevaluated arguments.
+Robin adopts this kind of function for the basis of what it calls a `macro`, and builds everything else on top of `macro`s.
+(There *is* a `function` form in Robin, but it's defined as a `macro`!)
+This is much like how the [Kernel][] programming language builds everything from [fexpr][]s; however, Robin was developed oblivious of Kernel — it adapted the idea directly from PicoLisp.

 ### Haskell ###